Kira2/ember-parse-adapter/README.md

 # Ember Data Adapter for parse-server

-An [Ember Data](https://github.com/emberjs/data) plugin built to use the [Parse REST API](http://parseplatform.github.io/docs/rest/guide/).
+An [Ember Data](https://github.com/emberjs/data) plugin built to use the [Parse REST API](https://docs.parseplatform.org/rest/guide/).
 This is a full Ember implementation against the parse-server REST API without the use of the Parse JavaScript SDK.

 If you are not familiarized with the new open source project [parse-server](https://github.com/ParsePlatform/parse-server), you should visit the project page first.

+## Compatibility

+* Ember.js v2.18 or above
+* Ember CLI v2.13 or above

 ## Features

 ##### EmberParseAdapter.Serializer

 * Provides the translation of objectId to id for identity mapping.
-* Provides encoding of hasMany associations to arrays of [Parse Pointer objects](http://parseplatform.github.io/docs/rest/guide/#arrays).
+* Provides encoding of hasMany associations to arrays of [Parse Pointer objects](https://docs.parseplatform.org/rest/guide/#arrays).

 ##### EmberParseAdapter.Adapter